 As educators, we often talk about the importance of role models for young people.
-Whilst social media has so many positive sides in terms of networking, sharing ideas and finding out more about people, the downside is it is difficult for young people to filter their role models.
-Youtubers are a-plenty and actually being able to identify and learn about people who are having an impact on our world is difficult.
+While social media has so many positive sides in terms of networking, sharing ideas and finding out more about people, the downside is it is difficult for young people to filter their role models.
+Youtubers are a-plenty and being able to identify and learn about people who are having a significant impact on our world is challenging.
 That is where this brilliant book by Michelle Roehm McCann steps in.
 A long-awaited chronicle of boys who have made a difference to the world we live in.

 An absolute for every reading area.
-Teachers working with children 5 – 7 years can use this for whole class reading, teachers working with 7+ years can incude this book as an option in their classroom reading area.
+Teachers working with children 5 – 7 years can use this for whole-class reading; teachers working with 7+ years can include this book as an option in their classroom reading area.
 The opportunity to deepen young people’s knowledge of these famous human beings, explore the political, social and moral sides to their lives and the great writing are all gifts to any practitioner.
 The title is true to its word, as we encounter each of these great men at the ‘boy’ stage of their lives.
-A fabulous opportunity for young people in our schools today to see how early on people can start to carve their own paths of difference.
+A fabulous opportunity for young people in our schools today to see how early on people can start to carve their paths of difference.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.